Alumni Reading at Buffalo Street Books

 He has been featured on the PBS Newshour and Out.com.
 Chen helps edit Iron Horse and Gabby.
 He also works on a new journal called Underblong, which he co-founded with the poet Sam Herschel Wein.
 Chen received his MFA from Syracuse University and is currently pursuing a PhD in English and Creative Writing at Texas Tech University.
 He lives in Lubbock with his partner Jeff Gilbert and their pug dog Mr. Rupert Giles.

-His poems received The Ledge 2014 Poetry Prize and were runners-up for the Tor House Poetry Award, Able Muse Write Prize, Tupelo Quarterly Poetry Prize, and Ruth Stone Prize.
-They have appeared or are forthcoming in North American Review, Jewish Currents, Stone Canoe and The Poetry Review.
+His poems have won the National Poetry Prize 2015 and Ledge 2014 Poetry Prize, and were finalists for the Tupelo Quarterly Poetry Prize, Ruth Stone Prize, Able Muse Write Prize, and Tor House Poetry Award.
+They’ve appeared in North American Review, Jewish Currents, Stone Canoe and The Poetry Review among others.